Depending upon which expert you to talk with Arizona has up to 25 different species.

 Swarmers: Generally, the first sign of infestation homeowners notice is swarming reproductives on windowsills or near indoor lights.
 Swarming termites inside the house usually indicate an active infestation in the structure.
 Termite wings may be found on window sills or stuck to cobwebs indoors.
 Though swarmers outdoors are a natural phenomenon, they indicate that termites are present and may be attacking nearby structures.

 Mud tubes: Mud shelter tubes on crawl space piers, utility penetrations or on foundation walls and slabs are a sign of termite infestation.
 Termite shelter tubes can blend in well with the soil or concrete, making them difficult to see.
 To make inspecting the home for termites easier, prune vegetation away from the house walls.
 The soil line should be several inches below the top of slabs or foundation walls.
 An inspector should look for mud tubes carefully along cracks, in corners or where the top of the foundation is close to the ground.
 A screwdriver is useful to break open suspected termite tubes and detect live termites.
+Wood damage often is not found initially, but is positive indication of a current or past termite infestation.
+Wherever wood comes in contact with the soil there is a high risk for termite entry.
+Carefully examine any wood that thuds or sounds dull when struck by a screwdriver or hammer.
+Probing suspected areas with sharp instrument such as a screwdriver or an ice pick will often disclose termite galleries or damage.
+Arizona subterranean termite damage is usually confined to the soft, spring-growth of wood.
+Termite tunnels and galleries tend to follow the wood grain and are lined with mud or may have a pale, spotted appearance resulting from soft fecal material plastered on tunnel surfaces.
+Moisture sources may cause wood decay and can encourage subterranean termite infestation.
+Deterioration caused by wood-destroying fungi can be confused with termite damage.
+Arizona Drywood termites The Western drywood termite accounts for most of the drywood termite damage in Arizona.

 Colonies contain up to about 2,000 termites.
 Severe damage may be caused by the presence of multiple-colonies.
 It is easily transported outside these areas in infested furniture and other timbers.
 This termite lives in timber with moisture content of less than 12%.